dtolnay/rust-quiz/questions/011-function-pointer-comparison.md

 By these rules, the signature `fn f<'a>()` has a late bound lifetime parameter while the signature `fn g<'a: 'a>()` has an early bound lifetime parameter — even though the constraint here is ineffectual.

+Ordinarily these distinctions are compiler-internal terminology that Rust programmers are not intended to know about or think about in everyday code.
+There are only a few edge cases where this aspect of the type system becomes observable in the surface language, such as in the original quiz code.